Magica De Spell: Video games

 Magica appears in the DuckTales video game for the Nintendo Entertainment System as the boss of the Transylvania stage, where she attacks Scrooge with lightning bolts and by transforming into a giant bird.
 In the remake DuckTales Remastered, Magica uses an expanded set of attacks (such as launching energy beams at Scrooge and summoning mirrors to hide in) and also plays a larger role in the game's overall storyline.
 Just like in the cartoon, she is voiced by June Foray.

 Other video game appearances by Magica include The Lucky Dime Caper: Starring Donald Duck, in which she kidnaps Donald's nephews and steals Scrooge's lucky dime, and in the 2000 video game Donald Duck: Goin' Quackers as the boss of a flying mansion.
 Magica also appears as the second secret playable character in the 2008 trivia video game Disney TH!NK Fast.

+Magica De Spell appears as a playable character in the mobile game Disney Heroes: Battle Mode.

 Attributes

 Powers and abilities

-Magica De Spell is a very powerful witch with magical powers that include the ability to teleport over long distances, flight, the power to conjure and transmute matter, and the ability to turn herself into any animal she wants.
+Magica De Spell is a very powerful witch with magical powers that include teleportation, flight, the power to conjure and transmute matter, and shapeshifting.
 Her actual capability to wield magic varies from writer to writer.
 Carl Barks' incarnation is quite powerful, with her naivete being her only prominent weakness.
-Don Rosa's incarnation of Magica De Spell is, however, far more limited as she usually only uses magic through magical objects and in The Quest for Kalevala, Magica acknowledges she can't use magic without a wand.
+Don Rosa's incarnation of Magica De Spell is, however, far more limited as she usually only uses magic through magical objects and in The Quest for Kalevala, Magica acknowledges she cannot use magic without a wand.